-This technical note explores thermal meters’ use as an air mass flowmeter to measure combustion air to boiler fuel and a compressed air flow meter to monitor compressed air in various processes.
+The thermal mass flow meter can be used as an air mass flowmeter to measure the combustion air to boiler fuel.
+Additionally, it can serve as a compressed air flow meter to monitor compressed air in various processes.

 Industrial Air Mass Flow Meter

-There are many reasons to measure air mass flow.
-This technical note explores thermal mass flow meters’ use to measure combustion air to boiler fuel (to assure the proper ratio of fuel to air) and monitor the compressed air in various industries and processes.
-Both applications improve the efficiency of the process and reduce costs.
+There is a need for accurate air mass flow measurement.
+This Sage technical note explores using thermal mass flow meters to measure combustion air to boiler fuel (to assure the proper ratio of fuel to air).
+This article also explores monitoring the compressed air in various industries and processes.
+Both of these applications improve the efficiency of the process and reduce costs.

 All About Air

 Air is the most common gas on Earth and supports life.
 Dry air consists of nitrogen (78%), oxygen (21%), argon (>1%), and trace amounts of carbon dioxide, methane, hydrogen, helium, and neon.
 Additional gases that are considered pollutants may also be present in the parts per million range, such as sulfur dioxide, nitric oxide, and carbon monoxide.

 The water content of air will vary depending on the region ranging from 1% to 4% in hot and high humidity areas.

 The dry air density at standard conditions for temperature and pressure (STP) (70° F and 14.7 psi) is 0.0749 lb./ft3.
 The density will vary based on the temperature and pressure.
 For example, at 90°F and an elevation of 5000 feet, with a pressure of 12.2 PSIG, air density is 0.060 lb./ft3.
 However, compressing the air to 100 PSIG at 70° increases the density to 0.58 lb./ft3.
 One may calculate the density of air at different pressures and temperatures by using the ideal gas law.